The war for talent has got a whole lot fiercer, thanks to the Great Resignation.

 Becoming an attractive proposition for candidates means using every tool available, adopting a healthy mindset of test and fail, and tapping into previously untapped talent pools—realising that great talent can come from anywhere and everywhere.

-HR leaders who are rising to these recruitment challenges are demonstrating remarkable agility, innovation, and creativity in finding solutions to win the intense war for talent and keeping their organisations competitive—both now and in the future—in a much-altered recruitment landscape.
+HR leaders who are rising to these recruitment challenges are demonstrating remarkable agility, innovation, and creativity in finding solutions to win the intense war for talent and keeping their organizations competitive—both now and in the future—in a much-altered recruitment landscape.